saicha124/fedshareM7/replit.md

 - **Health Check Endpoints**: Added root "/" endpoints to all federated learning clients (fedshareclient.py, fedavgclient.py, scotchclient.py) to resolve 404 errors during health checks that were causing algorithms to get stuck at 25%

 ## Current Status
-- ✅ **Project fully imported and configured for Replit environment**
+- ✅ **Project fully imported and configured for Replit environment (2025-10-02)**
 - ✅ Web interface fully functional with real-time progress tracking
-- ✅ All dependencies installed using pip --user (TensorFlow 2.20.0, Flask 3.1.2, etc.)
+- ✅ All dependencies installed using pip (TensorFlow 2.15+, Flask 2.0+, NumPy, scikit-learn, pandas, emnist, keras)
 - ✅ Frontend properly bound to 0.0.0.0:5000 for Replit proxy compatibility
 - ✅ All three algorithms (FedShare, FedAvg, SCOTCH) ready to run
 - ✅ Deployment configured for VM target with proper run command